brttd/display-whisper/app/help/presentation.md

 * `control.keyboard.moveSelectedTop` Move the selected item to the start.

 >**Note:**
-These, and all other keyboard shortcuts can be changed in the Preferences, under _Shortcuts_ > _General Keyboard Shortcuts_.
+These, and all other keyboard shortcuts can be changed in the Preferences, under _Shortcuts_ > _Control Keyboard Shortcuts_.

 # Changing Display
 The display can be enabled & disabled with the _Display_ (![display](#display)) button in the _Display Menu_ of the Control window.